Mick Jagger

 The Wedding of Mick Jagger and Bianca Perez

 American model Jerry Hall lasted longer than any of Mick's other partners; the couple lived together for 22 years.
 During that time, she gave birth to four children: two daughters and two sons.
-Hall tolerated her husband's infidelities, pretending not to notice models like Carla Bruni, Princess Margaret, or fleeting admirers.
+Hall put up with her husband's infidelities, pretending not to notice models like Carla Bruni, Princess Margaret, or his fleeting admirers.

 With Jerry Hall